Disrupting Education? Experimental Evidence on Technology-Aided Instruction in India

 Use of Results: These evaluation results are being used by the program implementers, Educational Initiatives, to set up potential scale-ups of the intervention in government schools in multiple states.
 These scale-ups, which are still at the design stage, are expected to integrate Mindspark into classroom settings within government schools.

-Muralidharan, Karthik, Abhijeet Singh, and Alejandro J. Ganimian.
-“Disrupting Education?
-Experimental Evidence on Technology-Aided Instruction in India.”
-Working Paper, February 2017.
+Muralidharan, Karthik, Abhijeet Singh and Alejandro J. Ganimian.
+2019.
+"Disrupting Education?
+Experimental Evidence on Technology-Aided Instruction in India."
+American Economic Review 109 (4): 1426-60.

 1 ASER.
 2014.
 “Annual status of education report (rural) 2014.”
 New Delhi, India: ASER Centre.